Human history: Periodization

 To provide an accessible overview, historians divide human history into different periods organized around key themes, events, or developments that have shaped human societies over time.
 The number of periods and their time frames depend on the chosen topics, and the transitions between periods are often more fluid than static periodization schemes suggest.

-A traditionally influential periodization in European scholarship distinguishes between the ancient, medieval, and modern periods organized around historical events responsible for major shifts in political, economic, and cultural structures to mark the transitions between the periods: first the fall of the Western Roman Empire and later the emergence of the Renaissance.
+A traditionally influential periodization in European scholarship distinguishes between the ancient, medieval, and modern periods, organized around historical events responsible for major shifts in political, economic, and cultural structures to mark the transitions between the periods: first the fall of the Western Roman Empire and later the emergence of the Renaissance.
 Another periodization divides human history into three periods based on the way humans engage with nature to produce goods.
 The first transition happened with the emergence of agriculture and husbandry to replace hunting and gathering as the main means of food production.
 The Industrial Revolution constitutes the second transition.

 A further approach uses the relations between societies to divide the history of the world into the periods of Middle Eastern dominance before 500 BCE, Eurasian cultural balance until 1500 CE, and Western dominance afterwards.
-The invention of writing is often used to demark prehistory from the ancient period while another approach divides early history based on the type of tools used in the Stone, Bronze, and Iron Ages.
+The invention of writing is often used to demarcate prehistory from the ancient period, while another approach divides early history based on the type of tools used in the Stone, Bronze, and Iron Ages.
 Historians focusing on religion and culture identify the Axial Age as a key turning point that laid the spiritual and philosophical foundations of many of the world's major civilizations.
 Some historians draw on elements from different approaches to arrive at a more nuanced periodization.